thoughtspot/thoughtspot.github.io/_release/notes.md

 <li>Lists what actions users complete in the product</li>
 <li>Lists the underlying data sources for any object</li>
 <li>Lists any object's dependents</li></ul>
-You can search on this Worksheet, or create Pinboards based on it, to monitor your users' interaction with the product.
+You can search on this Worksheet, or create Liveboards based on it, to monitor your users' interaction with the product.
 To access this Worksheet, search for <strong>Product Usage Worksheet</strong> from the <strong>Data</strong> tab, or add it as a source while searching data.</dd></dlentry>
 </dl>

 <h3><a id="may-cloud-developer"></a>For the Developer</h3>